priyankaf1/Prediction-using-Supervised-ML/README.md

 <b>Objective</b>

-● Predict the percentage of an student based on the no. of study hours.
+● Predict the percentage of a student based on the no. of study hours.

-● What will be predicted score if a student studies for 9.25 hrs/ day?
+● What will be the predicted score if a student studies for 9.25 hrs/ day?

 <b>Task includes</b>